 - Chest X-ray.
 An X-ray image of the chest allows a health care provider to check the size and shape of the heart.
 A chest X-ray can show signs of an enlarged heart if the effusion is large.

-CT and MRI scans can detect pericardial effusion, although they're generally not used to look for the condition.
+computed tomography (CT) and Magnetic resonance imaging (MRI) scans can detect pericardial effusion, although they're generally not used to look for the condition.
 However, pericardial effusion may be diagnosed when these tests are done for other reasons.

 Treatment for pericardial effusion depends on: